(Not) the Last Night of the Proms

-The Spring Hill Young Writers Group involves students in Year 7 from Brisbane Girls Grammar School, Brisbane Grammar School, All Hallows’ School, and St Joseph’s College, Gregory Terrace.
-This group collaborates during a series of workshops to produce original short stories.
+The Grammar Writers Group involves students in Year 7 from Brisbane Girls Grammar School and Brisbane Grammar School.
+This group collaborates during a series of after school sessions to produce original short stories.

 Fitness classes occur three times each week, including high-intensity, low-intensity and strength exercises.
 Classes are also tailored to specific sports, such as Athletics, Rowing and Water Polo.